-It can be quite daunting Investing in a CCTV system as there are lot of things to consider.
+It can be quite daunting to invest in a CCTV system as there are a lot of things to consider.
 Whether purchasing a kit to protect your home or business, you want to be safe in the knowledge that you’ve chosen a set-up that best suits your needs.

 The Benefits of Having a CCTV System

 - Reduce Crime Rate, Up to 70% reduction for peace of mind

 - Complete coverage.
 Monitor your property 24 hours a day with constant recording